-The next time you head to a national park, will you be able to buy a bottle of water.
+The next time you head to a national park, you once again will be able to buy a bottle of water.
 But for the last six years or so, that hasn't been the case.

 But what seemed like a good idea to environmental groups and park leaders didn't make companies that manufacture water bottles very happy.
 Known as "Big Water," the roughly 200 manufacturers of bottled water fought back with a big-time lobbying campaign on Capitol Hill.

-“This is a prominent, misleading attack on bottled water that has no justification,” said Chris Hogan, vice president of communications for the International Bottled Water Association, which represents the manufacturers and is leading the fight against the park bans.
+“This is a prominent, misleading attack on bottled water that has no justification,” Chris Hogan, vice president of communications for the International Bottled Water Association, told The Washington Post.

-“Families who don’t own expensive camping equipment and aren’t experienced hikers and climbers will be surprised to find out that they can’t buy their child a bottle of water at one of our national parks,” U.S. Rep. Keith Rothfus of Pennsylvania said as he introduced the legislation.
+“Families who don’t own expensive camping equipment and aren’t experienced hikers and climbers will be surprised to find out that they can’t buy their child a bottle of water at one of our national parks,” said U.S. Rep. Keith Rothfus of Pennsylvania, who sided with Big Water.
 “Temperatures at the Grand Canyon just this week will top 100 degrees.
 Visitors who may have forgotten or have run out of water could be put at risk of dehydration.”

 A recycling bin overflows with water bottles at the National Mall in Washington, D.C.
 (Photo: Mr.TinDC/flickr)